Branes on the singular locus of the Hitchin system via Borel and other parabolic subgroups: Introduction

 We finish by discussing how this construction can be generalized to a large class of branes in the moduli space $\M_n$ of rank $n$ Higgs bundles covering the whole singular locus.
 In the $\BBB$-case, the support of these branes correspond to the image of $\M_{r_1} \times \dots \times \M_{r_s}$, or equivalently, the locus of those Higgs bundles reducing its structure group to the Levi subgroup $\GL(r_1, \CC) \times \dots \times \GL(r_s, \CC)$.
 We observe that these subvarieties cover the singular locus of $\M_n$.
 The $\BAA$-brane is given by a complex Lagrangian subvariety constructed in a similar way as before, but substituting the Borel subgroup with the parabolic subgroup associated to the partition $n = r_1 + \dots + r_s$.
+As in the case of the Borel group, we are able to identify the spectral correspondence over the nodal locus.

+A word should be said about the possible applications of the present piece of work.
+The branes hereby described are used in a crucial way in \cite{TorsionBundles} to prove that certain branes are of type $\BAA$.
+On the other hand, the analysis of spectral data corresponding to reducible spectral curves furnishes a useful tool to study the geometry of these loci.